-This mainboard uses the AGP4X chipset which provides a 4X AGP slot for highly graphics display, CPU Plug & Play through firmware, and has an embedded 10BaseT/100BaseTX Network Interface.
+This mainboard uses the ALi Art X chipset which integrates a 3D 128-bit AGP Graphics Accelerator with Hardware Geometry Engine and has an embedded 10BaseT/100BaseTX Ethernet Network Interface.
 The mainboard has a built-in PCI 3D Sound System and a V.90 Fax/Modem DAA module is shipped with the mainboard.
-In addition, the mainboard has an extended set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, an RJ-45 LAN port, a parallel port, and two serial ports.
+In addition, the mainboard has a full set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, a parallel port, a serial port and a VGA port.

 This mainboard has all the features you need to develop a powerful multimedia workstation that is network ready, and has built-in communications.
-The board is ATX size and has power connectors for an ATX power supply.
+The board is Flex-ATX size and has power connectors for an ATX power supply.